The Idea of Public Reason

 How to make sure that the immense coercive power of the state is used to defend and not to crush our liberties?
 What does justice mean in a pluralistic society where everyone seems to disagree with everyone else?
 Are democracies capable of solving the global problems of the 21st century?
 We will join contemporary political philosophers in the debates on these foundational questions and learn how to apply their conceptions to the hot button public controversies of the present day.

 Theories of Justice

-The course discusses contemporary theories of distributive justice.
-It starts from John Rawls’s famous Difference Principle, explores its multiple alternatives, and asks how they might inform the political decisions of today's democratic governments.
+The course explores contemporary theories of distributive justice.
+We will start from John Rawls’s famous Difference Principle, discuss its multiple alternatives, and consider how they might inform the political decisions of today's democratic governments.
 At the end we will realize that justice is a much more complicated issue than we usually think, but fortunately there are reasonable ways of approaching it.